maptiler/maptiler-client-js/readme.md

 ![static map with bike path](images/screenshots/static-with-path.png)

 > 📣 *__Note:__* The GeoJSON for this track contains 9380 couples of coordinates, which is a lot!
-In order to send the track to MapTiler Cloud static maps API, the client simplifies the long paths while keeing a high degree of precision using a very fast [Ramer-Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).
+In order to send the track to MapTiler Cloud static maps API, the client simplifies the long paths while keeping a high degree of precision using a very fast [Ramer-Douglas-Peucker algorithm](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm).

 Read more about bounded static maps on our official [API documentation](https://docs.maptiler.com/cloud/api/static-maps/#auto-fitted-image).